 The MA internship offers students six months of paid, practical work experience in a public policy, public administration or political position.
-The internship gives students the opportunity to apply knowledge to practice, enriching classroom learning by combining academic research with practical professional experience.
+The internship gives students the opportunity to complete the program through a work experience that allows them to apply knowledge to practice, enriching classroom learning by combining academic research with practical professional experience.

 Laura Robinson worked in the Chief Administrative Office at the City of Windsor in 2013.
 During this internship, Laura was involved in project and risk management, policy writing, performance management and reporting as well as several research initiatives.

 There is no separate application for the internship option.
 Students who begin the MA program in September are given the opportunity of applying for an internship position once in the program but placements are not guaranteed.
 This is an elite option and only the students with the highest academic averages and who succeed in an interview process will participate in the internship.
 Students who are successful in procuring a placement will be required to be registered under course POLS 8950 during the inter-session/summer and fall semesters in order to complete the internship stream.
 Please note that all students who complete the program, by whichever option, will graduate with an M.A. in Political Science.